jonnyweatherly/aajonusnet/md/QNA/Q&A Of April 6, 2008.md

 Q: But what I also want to ask you, before you, I've had three surgeries on each knee.
 Originally it was a climbing accident.
 But they said trauma induced. [unintelligible], which I think is just arthritis and no cartilage left behind.
 So what can I do now?
 I'm still as active as I can be.
 But can I get back to what I used to be?

-A: It takes a while to rebuild that kind of tissue, especially after you have surgery, because they coat it with iodine or mercuricron, which is liquid mercury.
+A: It takes a while to rebuild that kind of tissue, especially after you have surgery, because they coat it with iodine or mercurochrome, which is liquid mercury.

 Q: But even before the surgery I couldn't walk.
 So the surgery seemed to help, but it was a waste of time.